Greco79/Social-Network-Influence-Prediction-Model/README.md

 ## Usage
 - - -
-There are four parts in the document.
-Database establishment is in file named Weibo, which can be downloaded merely for web crawler.
-The other parts: process data, set up model and analysis are included in model.zip.
+The project consists of four core components:

+- The database setup is located in the Weibo folder and is intended for web crawling.

+- The remaining parts—data preprocessing, model training, and result analysis—are provided in model.zip.

 ## Built With